jsebas635/Coursera_Capstone/README.md

 ## Description:

-Bogotá is the capital and largest city of Colombia, as well as the capital of the department of Cundinamarca.Bogotá had 7,412,566 inhabitants within the city's limits (2018 census) with a population density of approximately 4,310 inhabitants per square kilometer.
+Bogotá is the capital and largest city of Colombia, as well as the capital of the department of Cundinamarca.
+Bogotá had 7,412,566 inhabitants within the city's limits (2018 census) with a population density of approximately 4,310 inhabitants per square kilometer.
 Only 25,166 people are located in rural areas of Capital District.

 Corferias, located in the heart of Bogotá, is known due to is the most important event center in Colombia so, you can find out near to this a large number of hotels and commerce.
 If somebody is interested in invest in this place, it would be a very good idea if we can advice which would be the better way to put his money: A restaurant, a car parking or a bar and so on.
 The code would advice also